-How 4th Graders & Their Families Get Free Access to National Parks All Year Long
+How 4th Graders & Their Families Get Free Access to National Lands for an Entire School Year

 Calling all 4th Graders!

-Parents and educators, did you know your 4th graders can get you free access to hundreds of national parks, lands, and waters for an entire year?
+Parents, did you know your 4th graders can get your family free access to hundreds of national parks, lands, and waters for an entire school year?

 The Every Kid Outdoors program is a federal public lands partnership created to inspire U.S. 4th graders and their families to recreate, explore cultures, discover connections to nature, and spark a lifelong passion for America’s great outdoors.